-Saying "no" outright is hard, so here are a few techniques you can use to soften the blow.
+Saying "no" outright is hard and is outside many peoples' comfort zones — so here are a few techniques you can use to soften the blow.

 1. Make an Alternative Suggestion

-Instead of just saying "no", try something like: "I can't put the brand marketing concept together for you by tomorrow, but I'd be happy to outline the rough points for the meeting."
+Instead of just saying "no", try something like: "I can't put the brand marketing concept together for you by tomorrow, but I'd be happy to outline the rough points for the marketing team meeting."

 When you offer reasonable and purposeful alternatives that you believe are more realistic and resource-efficient, you show others that you're taking their request seriously and you're not indifferent to their needs.